 There are so many travel websites available, so here’s a short list of the ones we use the most.
 If you’re planning your next holiday, make sure to check our travel guides.

-- World Nomads Travel Insurance – Like explained above, I think it’s wise to have a designated travel insurance (even if your health insurance from back home would cover).
+- World Nomads Travel Insurance – I think it’s wise to have a designated travel insurance (even if your health insurance from back home would cover).
 It depends on each country, but check if you’d be better off with this insurance rather than staying with your home one.
 It’s recommended as a Lonely Planet partner too, what can I say.

 - Skype – Still my number one choice when it comes to making phone calls.
 Often I buy a SIM card for each country I travel to, but I use up my Skype talk time instead.
 All I have to do is to connect to my mobile data and then I call via Skype.
 It’s the cheapest way, I’ve found.